1News: 2010s

 In September 2012 an announcement was made that TVNZ would discontinue Close Up at the end of 2012.
 The final Close Up programme screened on 30 November 2012 and in early 2013, an announcement was made of the replacement show, named Seven Sharp.
 The first show screened on 4 February 2013.

-1 News has reporters and correspondents based around New Zealand and internationally, with bureaus in Australia, Europe, USA, and in the Pacific.

 Former BBC meteorologist Daniel Corbett joined the weather team in September 2014.
 In December 2014, Jim Hickey left his position as head weather forecaster.
 Nearly a year later Karen Olsen left the weathercaster position, making her final broadcast on 16 November 2015.

+In July 2015, TVNZ rebranded its news website to One News Now, focused specifically on breaking news and video content.
+The change was expected to double the website's number of video views.
+Some changes were criticised for an apparent pivot towards "clickbait".
+In May 2016, TVNZ began syndicating news video with Stuff.

-The programme was renamed 1 News in 2016, when TV One was renamed TVNZ 1.
+One News programmes were renamed 1News in 2016, when TV One was renamed TVNZ 1.

+2020s

-During the COVID-19 pandemic in New Zealand as part of cost-cutting measures, 1 News reverted to a single news presenter for its 6pm bulletin.
+During the COVID-19 pandemic in New Zealand as part of cost-cutting measures, 1News reverted to a single news presenter for its 6 pm bulletin.
 Simon Dallow remained as the sole newsreader while Wendy Petrie lost her role.
-Petrie would remain at TVNZ as a backup presenter across other 1 News programmes.
+Petrie would remain at TVNZ as a backup presenter across other 1News programmes.

-In late 2021, the organisation changed its formatting from "1 News" to "1News".
+Paul Yurisich, who was appointed to the role of Head of News and Current Affairs in 2020, resigned from TVNZ in 2022 after a review into the hiring of former Al Jazeera presenter Kamahl Santamaria.
+Phil O'Sullivan replaced Yurisich as the Executive Editor, News and Current Affairs.
+O'Sullivan had previously been in the role in an acting capacity since June 2022.

+In late July 2023, 1News revamped its intro and banner, by changing the colour from blue to black, and moving the name and job to the left side.

+In early March 2024, TVNZ proposed ending several television programmes including "1News at Midday" and "1News Tonight" due to a decline in advertisement revenue and competition from digital competitors such as Netflix and YouTube.
+In addition, TVNZ has proposed 68 job cuts, amounting to about 9 percent of its staff.
+On 9 April, TVNZ confirmed that 1News' Midday and late night bulletins would be axed by mid-May 2024.
+Midday broadcast its final bulletin on Friday 3 May 2024, hosted by Indira Stewart.

+On 7 October 2024, TVNZ's management proposed closing down 1News' website by February 2025 as part of a NZ$30 million cost-saving measure.
+On 29 October, TVNZ abandoned plans to shut down its 1News website but proposed expanding the news content of its TVNZ+ streaming service.

 News bulletins

 Breakfast

-Breakfast airs short news, sports and weather updates every half-hour, from 6 am until 8:30 am, hosted by Chris Chang (from 2023).
-Prior to January 2022, the weather was presented by Matty McLean.
+Breakfast airs short news, sports and weather updates every half-hour, from 6 am until 8:30 am, hosted by Chris Chang.

-1 News at Midday

-1 News at Midday is a half-hour long bulletin that airs at midday each weekday, and is hosted by Chris Chang from Monday to Thursday and by Indira Stewart on Fridays.
-It airs every weekday at 12:00pm on TVNZ 1 and competed with Three's Newshub Midday until Newshub discontinued its midday bulletin in July 2016, making 1 News at Midday the only midday television news bulletin in New Zealand.
-Newshub reintroduced its midday bulletin in February 2021, although it is styled as Newshub Live at 11:30am and aired 30 minutes earlier than 1 News at Midday.